bluepylons/Boston/Experimental designs/Lower profile 3DP/README.md

 * Changes side profile a bit so that the top and bottom bezels are more even
 * Revised Right-key separator so that it transitions better into Right-half near the arrow keys

-This is intended to be backwards compatible with existing 3DP Bostons.
-The far right and far left bottom screws switch to shorter M3x8 screws.
+This is intended to be backwards compatible with existing 3DP Bostons, though some of the fasteners change.

 ![Front view](https://github.com/bluepylons/Boston/blob/main/graphics/3DP-LP/3DP-LP-navy-front.JPG?raw=true)
 ![Rear view](https://github.com/bluepylons/Boston/blob/main/graphics/3DP-LP/3DP-LP-navy-rear.JPG?raw=true)